On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: Conclusions

 \section{Conclusions}

 To the best of our knowledge, we are the first to investigate the problem of fitting generalized essential matrices, from general $6\times 6$ matrices, and its implications.
 We have defined the problem and proposed some general constrained optimization techniques that can be used to determine a solution.
 One of the issues of the general optimization techniques is the large amount of constraints involved (33 constraints).
 To get rid off those constraints, two unconstrained formulations of the problem have been proposed.
 However, they have led to unsatisfactory results.
 Then, we have proposed an efficient technique by optimizing on matrix manifolds.
 More specifically, we define a constrained optimization problem on the rotation group.
 A suitable efficient iterative method, of steepest descent-type, has been then developed to solve the problem, which ensures that each iteration lies on the manifold of rotation matrices.
 A large set of experiments has shown that such a method is the fastest.

-To conclude the paper, we presented some results to show the motivation of using approximating techniques such as the one presented in this paper, in real applications.
-We evaluate our method against the direct solution in a relative and absolute pose problems (the latter with real data), in which we prove that: 1) estimating $\mathbf{A}$ (general $6\times 6$ matrix) and then fitting $\bm{\mathcal{E}}$ (a true generalized essential matrix) speed up significantly the required computational time; and 2) does not degrade significantly the results.
-We also concluded that, contrarily with the direct solution, when using our method the required additional computational time (i.e. the computation time that is required after the estimation of $\mathbf{A}$) can be neglected.
+We have also presented some results to show the advantages of using approximating techniques such as the one presented in this paper, in real applications.
+We evaluate our method against the direct solution in relative and absolute pose problems (the latter with real data), in which we prove that: 1) estimating $\mathbf{A}$ (general $6\times 6$ matrix) and then fitting $\bm{\mathcal{E}}$ (a true generalized essential matrix) speed up significantly the required computational time; and 2) there is no significant deterioration of the obtained results.
+We also concluded that, contrarily to the direct solution, when using our method, the required additional computational time (i.e., the computation time that is required after the estimation of $\mathbf{A}$) can be neglected.